-The unmistakable clank you hear after landing a headshot, and the red X that pops up for a split-second whenever an enemy is eliminated are not only a joy to look at it, they’re also minimalist enough that you don’t lose them in all the action.
+The unmistakable clank you hear after landing a headshot, and the red X that pops up for a split-second whenever an enemy is eliminated are not only a joy to look at, they’re also minimalist enough that you don’t lose them in all the action.
 You easily know when you got a kill without having to stare at where they were on screen for a second or so.
 It’s the equivalent of Battlefield 1’s bling or Overwatch’s pop.

 Sound design in general is another one of Synthetik’s strongest parts.
 Every sound, from firing a gun to ejecting and inserting a magazine, and even enemy radio call-outs and ricochet effects are all clear enough to be noticeable in the mix without compromising their quality.

 You play as a nameless robot in Synthetik’s near-future setting.
 You’ll run into humanoid enemies with various range capabilities and hit points, and an assortment of other ’80s-inspired abominations like walking missile pods or exploding hovering balls.